 Bolivia - LGBT films in suburbs of La Paz

-To inform teenagers from suburbs of the Bolivian capital La Paz about the lives and rights of lesbian, gay, bisexuals and transgenders, film screenings took place in five major suburbs of La Paz.
-After each screening, debates were held about the different challenges faced by the LGBT population in Bolivia, such as problems related to homophobia, discrimination, and lack of understanding in the family.
-The project took place in March and April 2012 and reached 1,000 teenagers. www.libertadglbt.org
+Informing teenagers from suburbs of the Bolivian capital La Paz about the lives and rights of lesbian, gay, bisexuals and transgenders; that is the aim of this project.
+In the first two weeks of March 2012, film screenings will take place in five major suburbs of La Paz.
+After each screening, debates are organised about the different challenges faced by the LGBT population in Bolivia, such as problems related to homophobia, discrimination, and lack of understanding in the family.
+The organisers aim to reach 1.000 visitors.

 Cambodia – We Want (u) to Know